p2made/p2vagrant/README.md

 ./vg n
 ```

-Where `n` is the step in this setup.
+Where `n` is the step in this setup. `vg` stands for `Vagrantfile Generator`... works for me 🙃

+All of the data that defines this Vagrant machine ai contained within `./provision/scripts/vg.sh`, with two exceptions...

+1. The value of `REMOTE_FOLDER` , `/var/www` is stored in the two common functions files.
+This simplified matters enough to be worth the cost of the data duplication.
+Whan I have this project as a `v1.0.0` I may go back to look at changing this.
+2. Sites configuration data is stored in `./provision/data/sites_data`.
+This allows adding sites without editing the script.

-**Note:** Moving or renaming `./provision/scripts/vg.sh` will break the symbolic link.
-You have been warned.
+**⚠️ Warning:** Moving or renaming `./provision/scripts/vg.sh` will break the symbolic link.

 All files you are directed to create are in...